Joongeun/SnapCycle/README.md

 # Snapcycle

-A mobile app that helps you responsibly get rid of large, awkward, or non-traditional items.
+A mobile app that helps you responsibly get rid of large, awkward, or non-traditional items (e.g., furniture, mattresses, household hazardous waste, etc.).
 Photograph an item, let AI identify it, and the app figures out the **simplest correct path**: throw it in the right home bin, or — if it needs special handling — research **real local disposal pathways** (donation, city bulky pickup, junk haulers, mattress/e-waste/HHW collectives, reuse events) grounded in **live web search**.
 It can